 Cutting Expenses and Cost

 A multi-choice platform can drive down expenses and cost; this is accomplished through competition and the ability to bid out services to multiple providers.
-For example, when looking for collateralized lending opportunities, by having multiple custodians available on a non-biased basis, you provide the advisor and client the ability to potentially obtain a lower price for that lending, consequently saving them money in the process.
+For example, when looking for collateralized lending opportunities, by having multiple custodians available on a non-biased basis, you provide the financial professional and client the ability to potentially obtain a lower price for that lending, consequently saving them money in the process.
 Having multiple custodians also drives down the overall cost of ticket charges because each custodian is forced to compete more for the client’s business.

 Client First Approach

 The best analogy I can think of is a patient in need of surgery.
 Would you be more comfortable with a surgeon that had only 2 scalpels, a stethoscope, and an x-ray machine?
 Or would you rather that surgeon have scalpels, lasers, MRI capability, chest expanders, etc.?
 The same concept applies to the financial advice world and this is one of the reasons we are developing IFP as a firm of choice.
-Our objective is to build the platform in such a way that it is easy to quickly implement new technologies and programs for the benefit of our advisors and clients.
-We believe the advisor knows best when it comes to servicing their clients’ needs, and it is our job is to provide them with all the qualified tools possible to do so.
+Our objective is to build the platform in such a way that it is easy to quickly implement new technologies and programs for the benefit of our financial professionals and clients.
+We believe the financial professional knows best when it comes to servicing their clients’ needs, and it is our job is to provide them with all the qualified tools possible to do so.